 - Are your passwords all saved on your phone or laptop and when you clear your cache you’re screwed and left scrambling trying to get back in?

 - Do you have notes all over the place and can’t find the one you want when you want it?

 - Are you an old geezer like me and need to write shit down before the next thought enters your head and the original idea is then lost forever?

 I have created many printables and have bought a pretty binder to house them in.
 Every time I go to write something down, I suppress the initial urge to grab the first thing I can find to write on.
 No more notes on the back of receipts.
-(Which I have stopped collecting anyway since my 5 Easy Habits to Organize Your Life post.)
 I keep my blog journal with me and in arm’s reach.

 And you know what other work space needs a major clean-up?
 Your laptop.
 Mine was a complete disaster.
 Here are a few of the things you can do to de-clutter it.

 - organize pictures by social media type or post

 - delete duplicates or old versions of pics and files